What’s the difference between edX and Open edX?

 You also are in control to decide the terms and conditions of the courses.
 You can sell your courses via an upfront payment or you can offer all courses for free.
 You can use the learning platform to train your employees, or your suppliers.
 Or both of them!

-All you will need to define is how your organization will manage the hosting and the operation of the platform.
-For this there are basically two alternatives:
+The only thing you will have to define is how your company is going to manage the hosting and operation of the platform.
+There are two options:

 • Self-hosted: your technical team can download and install the Open edX platform in your servers.